Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Application

 \FloatBarrier

-Simulation results are summarized by the empirical mean and standard deviation (SD) of the AUC, S80 and S90 (sensitivity corresponding to 80\% and 90\% specificity, respectively), under moderate (Table S1 in Appendix B of the supplementary materials) and strong (Table \ref{simu_binary_table_strong}) regional heterogeneity, respectively.
+Simulation results are summarized by the empirical mean and standard error (SE) of the AUC, S80 and S90 (sensitivity corresponding to 80\% and 90\% specificity, respectively), under moderate (Table S1 in Appendix B of the supplementary materials) and strong (Table \ref{simu_binary_table_strong}) regional heterogeneity, respectively.
 Among the three considered base learners, GLM and QDA both outperform RF and show similar classification accuracy.
-Our proposed multi-resolution modeling strategy improves the AUC, S80 and S90 of the base learner (``SL0'' v.s. ``baseline''), and the improvement increases as the magnitude of regional heterogeneity increases.
+By comparing ``SL0'' with ``baseline'', we can observe that our proposed approach improves the AUC, S80 and S90 of the base learners by capturing the complex local heterogeneity via the multi-resolution modeling strategy, and the improvement increases as the magnitude of regional heterogeneity increases.
 The multi-resolution modeling strategy also substantially reduces the SD of AUC, S80 and S90 in all simulation settings.
-The intermediate spatial smoothing step further improves classification, where the improvement increases as the magnitude, scale and smoothness of the spatial correlation increase (``SL'' v.s. ``SL0'').
-Implementing spatial smoothing inflates the SD of AUC, S80 and S90 obtained from SL, but the SD remains smaller than that of the base learner.
+By comparing ``SL'' with ``SL0'', we can observe that the intermediate spatial smoothing step further improves classification by accounting for the spatial dependency between voxels, where the improvement increases as the magnitude, scale and smoothness of the spatial correlation increase.
+Implementing spatial smoothing inflates the SE of AUC, S80 and S90 obtained from SL, but the SE remains smaller than that of the base learner.
 Without the intermediate spatial smoothing step, combining GLM, QDA and RF (GLM + QDA + RF) provides similar classification accuracy as the best single learner-based classifier (see ``SL0''s in Tables S1 and Table \ref{simu_binary_table_strong}).
 After incorporating spatial smoothing, however, GLM + QDA + RF leads to improved classification compared to the single learner-based classifiers with spatial smoothing (see ``SL''s in Tables S1 and Table \ref{simu_binary_table_strong}).
+The stage-one models trained under different resolutions ($k=1,2,3$) tend to have similar weights in the stage-two model, indicating important contributions of all different resolutions, which highlights the reason our proposed multi-resolution modeling strategy outperforms the conventional classifiers.
+The similar weights of different resolutions are also as expected since in our simulations the local features under different resolutions were generated from the same distribution.
+It took 2.28 hours for the ``SL'' model that combined GLM, QDA and RF to complete 100 simulations, which showed high computational efficiency of the proposed approach compared to the previously proposed Bayesian spatial models (see Jin et al., 2020 \cite{jin2020}).